PLATELET RICH PLASMA (PRP)

 - Be well hydrated 48 hours leading up to the procedure

 - Stop all omegas, green teas and supplements that increase bruising

 How Much Will it Cost?

-$525 – 1 vial which will treat 1 area combined with a medical Dermapen treatment.
-Saving $100.
+$575 – 1 vial which will treat 1 area, (face or neck or décolletage) combined with a medical Dermapen treatment.

 $375 – PRP without Dermapen for your second and third treatments only.